hegza/black-scholes-example-standalone/TRANSPILATION_GUIDE.md

 ## Part 0: Preparation
 - Recommended: install an editor with syntax highlight, one of: vim, vscode, notepad++.
 1.
 	* (Windows): Enable and install Windows Subsystem for Linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10.
-Alternatively, install Git Bash.
-However, the process is untested on Git Bash and some of the other dependencies may be hard to install.
+Alternatively, install Git Bash or Cygwin.
+However, the process is untested on Git Bash and Cygwin and some of the other dependencies may be hard to install.
+You might be able to use a Windows Command Prompt, but it's also untested.
 	* Linux machines should be able to use system terminal.
 2. Install Python 3, (Windows) https://www.python.org/downloads/, (Linux) from package management.
 3. Install required Python dependencies: `pip3 install numpy csv pandas scipy`